Chapter 27 : Confessions Are Awkward Business

 Rose gave a strangled sort of laugh.
 “Well, I doubt he will be for much longer,” she said morosely.
 “He basically said that he didn’t want anything to do with m - me.”

 “Oh, Rose.”
 Lucy leaned back against the arm of the couch.
-“Did he really
+“Did he really say that?”

 “Not exactly,” Rose admitted.
 “But that was the sentiment,” she hurried to add.